Amanda Lear: 2000–present: Recent career

 The 2025 documentary Enigma compares and contrasts the life stories of April Ashley and Amanda Lear and includes a new interview with Lear conducted by the director Zackary Drucker.
 The interview focuses on Lear's own version of her personal history and gender identity, and how it contrasts with the accounts of her contemporaries.
 The film screened at the Sundance Film Festival in January 2025 and premiered on HBO Max in May.

 Gender identity

-Allegations that Lear was a drag queen or intersex circulated from the beginning of Lear's modelling and singing careers.
-Her alleged transgender background was commented on by Salvador Dalí himself and remarked upon in the media and in the biographies of those who knew Lear earlier in her life, including Dalí; author Ian Gibson devoted an entire chapter to Lear in his biography of Dalí.
+Rumors that Lear was a drag queen or intersex circulated from the beginning of Lear's modelling and singing careers.
+Her alleged transgender identity was commented on by Salvador Dalí himself and remarked upon in the media and in the biographies of those who knew Lear earlier in her life, including Dalí; author Ian Gibson devoted an entire chapter to Lear in his biography of Dalí.

-April Ashley, a transgender entertainer and model, said that in the 1950s and early 1960s, Lear, whose birth name she said was "Alain Tap", had worked with her in the Parisian transgender revues Madame Arthur and Le Carrousel de Paris.
+April Ashley, a transgender entertainer and model, said that in the 1950s and early 1960s, Lear had worked with her in the Parisian transgender revues Madame Arthur and Le Carrousel de Paris.
 In her book April Ashley's Odyssey, Ashley recalls Lear performing drag acts under the stage name "Peki d'Oslo".
 Similar facts have been reported by Romy Haag, a transgender artist living in Germany, who ran the popular nightclub Chez Romy in Berlin and knew Lear.